nounontoi/Multi/README.md

     "Sane" : 2
 ```

-### User Guide
+### User Documentation

+#### Minimum hardware requirements
+Windows 12 or Arch Linux (no Mac, iOS, Android, Samsung 651L Family Hub™ Smart Refrigerator, etc...).

+#### Installation Guide
 > To make room for the program, the user may choose to remove System32 from their computer.
 1. If the user is running a Samsung 651L Family Hub™ Smart Refrigerator, they must first obtain a Windows 12 or Arch Linux computer through ethical or unethical means.

-#### Minimum hardware requirements
-Windows 12 or Arch Linux (no Mac, iOS, Android, Samsung 651L Family Hub™ Smart Refrigerator, etc...).

-### Quality Assurance
+#### Quality Assurance
 Correctness: Does it do what it is supposed to do?

 ![thumbs up small](https://github.com/nounontoi/Multi/assets/110803721/efdec3a5-6384-469b-9ed0-2f65abc9a246)